crabzilla/crabzilla/README.md

 ## Status

 Its still in very early development stage.
 APIs can change.
 So far Crabzilla has only an Aggregate example.
-Inspired by http://eventstorming.com/[Eventstorming], the goal is to also develop examples and implementations for an ExternalSystem, a Listener and a ProcessManager / Saga.
+Inspired by [http://eventstorming.com/](Eventstorming), the goal is to develop examples and implementations for an ExternalSystem, a Listener and a ProcessManager / Saga.

 ## Modules